Q: How big will my Pomsky get?

 Q: How do you breed a Pomsky?

 A: The breedings are done using artificial insemination.
 Natural breedings are virtually impossible due to the size difference and could be dangerous for the male.
-The males are always a Pomeranian while the female is a Husky.
+The males should always be a Pomeranian while the female is a Husky.

 Q: Can I breed my Pomsky?